Araria district: Demographics

 Hinduism is the majority religion.
 Muslims are majority in Araria and Jokihat blocks, and are in near-majority in Palasi block.

-At the time of the 2011 Census of India, 28.71% of the population in the district spoke Urdu, 25.05% Hindi, 20.57% Maithili (including Thati), 2.17% Bengali, 2.10% Kulhaiya, 1.91% Surjapuri and 1.05% Santali as their first language.
-16.43% spoke languages recorded as 'Others' under Hindi on the census.
+At the time of the 2011 Census of India, 28.71% Urdu, 25.05% Hindi, 20.57% Maithili, 2.17% Bengali, 2.10% Kulhaiya, 1.91% Surjapuri and 1.05% Santali as their first language.
+The main language is Maithili, mainly the Thethi and Eastern Maithili dialects, although most people record their language as Hindi or Urdu in the census.
+There is a presence of Surjapuri speakers in Sikti and Palasi, and Kulhaiya is a major Maithili dialect spoken by the Kulhaiya Muslim community in this district.

 Administration

 The district is divided into two subdivisions, Forbesganj subdivision and Araria subdivision.